luadch/luadch/README.md

 ## To run a Luadch Hub:

-1. Please read the manual: [Luadch_Manual](https://github.com/luadch/luadch/blob/master/docs/Luadch_Manual.pdf)
+1. Please read the manual: [Luadch_Manual.pdf](https://github.com/luadch/luadch/blob/master/docs/Luadch_Manual.pdf)

-2. [Optional] Enable transport encryption
+2. *(Optional)* Enable transport encryption

-    - Go to: *“certs/”* and start *“make_cert.sh”* on Linux/Unix or *“make_cert.bat”* on Windows to generate the certificates
+    - Go to: `certs/` and start `make_cert.sh` on Linux/Unix or `make_cert.bat` on Windows to generate the certificates
-    - Alternatively you can use the *Luadch Certmanager*
+    - Alternatively you can use the [Luadch Certmanager](https://github.com/luadch/certmanager)

 3. Start the Hub and log in with the following credentials: